An interview with our founder, Daniel AngeliniBy Daniel Angelini on June 11, 2019

 Can you tell us about your product, the MOVI Workspace?

 Our standing desk is the most innovative, ergonomic, spacious standing desk add-on product available.
 It lets you sit and stand effortlessly with one-touch electric lift.
-MOVI is an ergonomic, electric, spacious standing desk, crafted from bamboo.
+MOVI is an ergonomic, electric, spacious standing desk, crafted from high quality materials.
 MOVI gives you the ability to sit and stand effortlessly, with the touch of a button.
 MOVI comes fully assembled, all you need to do is plug it in and away you go.
 MOVI has been designed with no compromises.

 Where did the idea for the setup of the MOVI Workspace come from?